erickarodom/will-it-miss/README.md

 * Deploying your final project
 * [Final project](https://infallible-engelbart-f292f8.netlify.app/) is an app that uses a NASA api that returns data on space objects that may or may not impact our planet.
 ## Thoughts
 This project was exactly what I needed at the time.
 I had been working a lot with WordPress and Elementor.
-I had gotten a bit rusty and needed a quick sensible walkthrough.
+I had gotten a bit rusty using command line, bundlers, etc., and needed a quick sensible walkthrough.
 I was familiar with all the topics, since they were things I had gone over in bootcamp, but needed something I could do in an afternoon that would bring it all back.

 If that describes you I recommend this quick little project.
 It is simple yet thorough and not very time consuming.